Jh123x/SIMPLE-Intepreter/ReadMe.md

 1. Bug fixes (If there are any bugs please let me know)
 1. Code clean up (Spaghetti code currently)
 1. Add proper unit tests
+1. Compile to bytecode?
+(In the farrr future when i learn asm for some reason)